illya-sol/DiscordFilter/README.md

-# puppeteer-typescript-boilerplate
+# Discord Filter

-A boilerplate for Puppeteer + TypeScript.
+using boilerplate for Puppeteer + TypeScript.

 I just wanted to use TypeScript, instead of JavaScript, to crawl websites with Puppeteer.
 I didn't want to be bothered like 'I need to install puppeteer first, then node-ts, oh I forgot to install tslint...'.